 - Grout floats

-Having accurate measurements of the area you’re planning to tile is crucial, making tape measures a vital piece of kit to have in your tool box.
+Having accurate measurements of the area you’re planning to tile is crucial, making tape measures a vital piece of tiling equipment to have in your toolbox.
 Tackling tiling without one or fashioning your own makeshift way to measure the area is likely to leave you with inaccurate calculations and some nasty surprises further down the line.

 Before you get stuck into your project, invest in a decent measuring tape with clear markings.
 You can pick one up for under £10, but make sure you buy one that will stretch to the full length of the area you’re tiling for the most accurate measurements.
 Alternatively, opt for a laser distance measure for easy, quick pinpoint precision.

 To ensure all your measurements are spot on, be sure to measure the area you’re tiling as well as the tiles themselves, just in case there are any minor discrepancies.
 Next, do the whole process again (at least one), just to be 100% confident that all your calculations are completely spot on.
 It may sound unnecessary, but this attention to detail at the start will help you avoid any potential shortfalls when you come to fix your tiles down permanently.

 A trusty pencil is a basic piece of tiling equipment that no pro or novice tiler should be without.
 A standard pencil will do the trick, but you can also buy special builder’s pencils that are ideal for marking on glossy surfaces like porcelain or ceramic tiles for a clear, visible line.